simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

 ## Recommended options

 In general, we recommend using the default options.
+{%- comment %}
 However, some options will be enabled by default in a future drift release.
 At the moment, they're opt-in to not break existing users.
 These options are:

-- `apply_converters_on_variables`
-- `generate_values_in_copy_with`
-- `scoped_dart_components`
+(Currently all recommended options are also the default)

 We recommend enabling these options.

+{% endcomment %}
-You can disable some default drift features and reduce the amount of generated code with the following options:
+However, you can disable some default drift features and reduce the amount of generated code with the following options:

 - `skip_verification_code: true`: You can remove a significant portion of generated code with this option.
 The downside is that error messages when inserting invalid data will be less specific.